Alarm rings! “Wake-up, Dan! Wake-up, Dan!” – A recorded voice of Dan’s wife played by the alarm clock.

 At 9:00 AM, Dan starts preparing for daily status update meeting.

-Sharp 9:15 AM, Dan’s e-projector lights-up with 3D image of various team members working from 3 different continents.
+At sharp 9:15 AM, Dan’s e-projector lights-up with 3D image of various team members working from 3 different continents.
 He stands-up and meeting starts.

+Then a pin drop silence in three continents.
 After 5 seconds, Dan dares to say:

 Team starts looking at e-whiteboard.

-“Shaun, this is not right, I want to correct something”
+“Shaun, this is not right, I want to correct something.”

 Dan saves his work and runs out to have lunch with his wife.

 He then gets ready to go out.
 He is going to meet a prospective client to sign a significant deal.
 His presentation is going to decide his success.
 If he satisfy his client needs, they will sign a critical and strategic agreement.

 Dan drives to Enterprise e-cafe.
 He collect access card from reception and heads to the meeting room.
 While he was undertaking preliminary checks for presentation, Shaun comes in with the client’s team.
 With warm handshake, Dan starts presenting.
 Clients being quite impressed with the service model agrees to sign the contract: both Client Sponsor and Shaun, signs contract on e-Document controller device.
 As soon as agreement saves, e-Document controller fires a tweet.
 Both Shaun and Dan starts receiving messages of appreciation on their mobile devices.